-A 10-year National Children’s Education and Care Workforce strategy, Shaping Our Future, was released by ACECQA in October 2021.
-The strategy aims to foster a sustainable and high-quality workforce of early childhood teachers and educators for the future.
+A 10-year National Children’s Education and Care Workforce Strategy aims to foster a sustainable and high-quality workforce of early childhood teachers and educators.

 National Workforce Census

 The National Workforce Census provides quality information for developing and measuring policies and programs for the sector.
-The census collects data about service use, children with extra needs, access to preschool programs, and staffing.
+The census collects data about:

 Support for providers